 At just 60 calories each, these muffins are a perfect low calorie snack!

 - 3/4 cup of egg whites

 - 2 scoops of vanilla protein powder (I use whey protein)

 - 1 tsp baking soda

 - Preheat the oven to 350.

-- Add all the ingredient to a food processor and blend until smooth.
+- Add the banana and Greek yogurt to a food processor and blend until smooth.